 Self-Insurance - The Company is partially self-insured for general and professional liability claims up to a base amount per claim (the self-insured retention) with an aggregate, one-time deductible above this limit.
 Losses beyond these amounts are insured through third-party policies with coverage limits per claim, per location and on an aggregate basis for the Company.
-The combined self-insured retention is \$500 per claim, subject to an additional one-time deductible of \$1,250 for the Company's independent subsidiaries in California and a separate, one-time, deductible of \$1,250 for the Company's independent subsidiaries not in California.
-For all independent subsidiaries, except those located in Colorado, the third-party coverage above these limits is \$1,000 per claim, \$3,000 per operation, with a \$5,000 blanket aggregate limit and an additional state-specific aggregate where required by state law.
-In Colorado, the third-party coverage above these limits is \$1,000 per claim and \$3,000 per operation, which is independent of the aforementioned blanket aggregate limits that apply outside of Colorado.

-Subsequent to December 31, 2023, the self-insured retention is \$750 per claim, subject to an additional one-time deductible of \$1,500 for the Company's independent subsidiaries in California.
-For the independent subsidiaries not in California, the self-insured retention is \$650 per claim, subject to an additional one-time deductible of \$1,350.
-For all independent subsidiaries, except those located in Colorado, the third-party coverage above these limits is \$1,000 per claim, \$3,000 per operation, with a \$10,000 blanket aggregate limit and an additional state-specific aggregate where required by state law.
+The combined self-insured retention is \$750 per claim, subject to an additional one-time deductible of \$1,500 for the Company's independent subsidiaries in California.
+For the independent subsidiaries not in California, the self-insured claim is \$650 per claim, subject to an additional one-time, deductible of \$1,400.
+For all independent subsidiaries, except those located in Colorado, the third-party coverage above these limits is \$1,000 per claim, \$3,000 per operation, with a \$10,000 aggregate limit and an additional state-specific aggregate where required by state law.
+In Colorado, the third-party coverage above these limits is \$1,000 per claim and \$3,000 per operation, which is independent of the aforementioned aggregate limits that apply outside of Colorado.
+Subsequent to December 31, 2024, the combined self-insured retention is \$1,000 per claim (\$750 if an enforceable arbitration agreement applies), subject to an additional one-time deductible of \$2,950 for the Company's independent subsidiaries in California.
+For the independent subsidiaries not in California, the self-insured claim is \$750 per claim (\$650 if an enforceable arbitration agreement applies), subject to an additional one-time, deductible of \$4,500.